Flip Distance Between Triangulations of Convex Polygons is NP-Complete: Abstract

 \section{Abstract}

-Flips in triangulations of convex polygons arise in many different settings.
-They are isomorphic to rotations in binary trees, define edges in the 1-skeleton of the Associahedron and cover relations in the Tamari Lattice.

-The complexity of determining the minimum number of flips that transform one triangulation of a convex point set into another remained a tantalizing open question for many decades.
-We settle this question by proving that computing shortest flip sequences between triangulations of convex polygons, and therefore also computing the rotation distance of binary trees, is NP-hard.
+The complexity of determining the minimum number of flips that transform one triangulation of a convex polygon into another has been raised as an open problem by Culik and Wood [Inf.
+Proc.
+Letters 1982] and has been popularized through the study of extremal pairs of triangulations by Sleator, Tarjan, and Thurston [STOC 1986\& J. Am.
+Math.
+Society~1988].

-For our proof we develop techniques for flip sequences of triangulations whose counterparts were introduced for the study of flip sequences of non-crossing spanning trees by Bjerkevik, Kleist, Ueckerdt, and Vogtenhuber~[SODA25] and Bjerkevik, Dorfer, Kleist, Ueckerdt, and Vogtenhuber~[SoCG26].
+The search for a hardness proof for the flip distance problem has yielded many (weaker) hardness-results in more general settings.
+Lubiw and Pathak [CCCG 2012, Comp.
+Geom.
+2014] and Pilz [Comp.
+Geom.
+2014] proved that computing the flip distance between triangulations of point sets in general position is \NP-complete.
+Further, Aichholzer, Mulzer, and Pilz [ESA~2013, DCG 2015] proved that computing the flip distance between triangulations of simple polygons is \NP-complete.

+The methods used to obtain these previous hardness results rely heavily on the geometric positioning of the vertices of the point set or the vertices of the polygon and are thus not feasible to prove \NP-hardness for the flip distance problem of triangulations of convex polygons, where vertices are placed on a circle.

+We formulate a notion of conflict graphs for flip sequences between triangulations of convex polygons that allows us to use both geometric and combinatorial tools to study flip sequences.
+Large acyclic subsets of the conflict graph will correspond to short flip sequences.
+We show \NP-completeness of the flip distance problem by proving that finding the largest acyclic subset of our conflict graphs is \NP-complete.

+Triangulations of convex polygons are counted by the famous Catalan numbers and are in bijection with many other famous structures.
+Therefore, they are an important cornerstone in the study of polytopes (in form of the associahedron) or lattices (in form of the Tamari lattice).
+As a consequence of our result, we obtain two results that are of independent interest in the area of data structures and discrete optimization: (1) The rotation distance problem of binary trees is \NP-complete; (2) The computation of shortest paths on the edge graph of a simple polytope is \NP-hard.